 Goats are different from other types of livestock.
-Goats are browsers while cattle are grazers.

 Goats naturally love to eat and clear up weeds and brush before they eat grass.
 This makes a huge difference in saving time and money when it comes to running things around our homestead.

 It’s easy to use and we can move our goats and chickens around the yard without a ton of extra work.
 Highly recommend incorporating it into your homestead.

 Goat Browsers VS Cow Grazers

 Goats and cattle have different diets and preferences.
 Cattle graze on mostly grass, whereas goats prefer to browse and eat weeds, brush, tree bark, etc.

 Goats can clear up land in the hard to reach areas.
-Such as, small pens, marshy areas, behind the barn, fenced off corners, sides of hills, etc. They can also be used to treat invasive species of plants, such as, leafy spurge, cedar trees, poison ivy and oak, hemp, and sumac.
+Such as, small pens, marshy areas, behind the barn, fenced off corners, sides of hills, just to name a few.